stenczelt/pkp-lego/inventory.rst

 * Core set: :download:`Education Core Inventory.pdf<resources/Education Core Inventory.pdf>`
 * Expansion set: :download:`Education Expansion Inventory.pdf<resources/Education Expansion Inventory.pdf>`

+**If you are missing any components which prevent you from progressing on the project, please contact an instructor.**

 **At the end of the course, follow these steps:**

 #.
 Print a copy of both the Core and Expansion inventories.